Service Location: Philadelphia School Placement: Mastery Charter School at Thomas Campus Graduate of: University of Pittsburgh

 Service Location: Philadelphia School Placement: Paul Robeson High School Graduate of: New York University

-Rebecca Arthur grew up in Syracuse, New York and lived in New York City for the past four years while studying photography at New York University (NYU).
-She graduated with a BFA in 2018.
+Rebecca Arthur grew up in Syracuse, New York and lived in New York City for the past four years while studying photography at New York University.
+She graduated with a Bachelor of Fine Arts in 2018.
 Her work is comprised mostly of self-portraiture and documentary photo.
 While working at NASA Goddard Space Flight Center in the Strategic Partnerships Office, Rebecca photographed innovators creating pioneering technologies in their fields.
 She considers herself a huge science nerd.
 She works with alternative processes photography, making photos on glass plates and mixing hazardous chemicals in a face and eye mask—fulfilling her science dreams.